kepano/obsidian-minimal/CONTRIBUTING.md

 ## Improving the documentation

-The documentation site at [minimal.guide](https://minimal.guide) is also open to contributions.
+The documentation site at [minimal.guide](https://minimal.guide) is published from the [`docs`](docs) folder in this repo.
 If you spot something out of date, missing, or unclear, edits and additions are welcome.
+Just open a PR against the relevant files in `docs`.

 ## Questions